 Meet Alana V.

 Alana V. Allen is a dynamic nonprofit leader and community activist.
-She is the founder and executive director of I Am A Queen, a women’s empowerment nonprofit based in Greensboro, N.C.
-She is also a nonprofit business consultant for Alana Knows Nonprofits, LLC and advocate for HIV and sexual assault awareness through Project No More SHAME.
+She is the founder and executive director of I Am A Queen, a youth development nonprofit based in Greensboro, N.C.
+She is also a nonprofit business consultant for Alana Knows Nonprofits Consulting, LLC and advocates for HIV, human trafficking and sexual assault awareness through Project No More SHAME.

-Since I Am A Queen’s establishment in the Greensboro-High Point area, it has impacted the lives of nearly 11,000 people in North Carolina through mentoring and its annual community outreach events.
-And due to Allen’s strong commitment to being a community leader, she was awarded in February 2017 the “AC Stowe Lifetime Achievement Award” presented by McDonald’s Rhythms of Triumph.
+Since I Am A Queen’s establishment in the Greensboro-High Point area, it has impacted the lives of over 17,000 people in North Carolina through mentoring and its annual community outreach events.

 Alana V. Allen